 \subsection{The scalar field momentum operator}

-To start with, let us recall that the canonical formalism introduced in the previous section describes a freely evolving, isotropic and flat FLRW model.
-The evolution is governed by the Hamiltonian $H_{\txt{S}}$ in \eref{e:1001}, which by \eref{e:73} depends on the scale factor clock $t=V_{\txt{C}}a^3/|T^{\hts}|$.
+To begin, let us recall that the canonical formalism introduced in the previous section describes a freely evolving isotropic and flat FLRW model.
+The evolution is governed by the Hamiltonian $H_{\txt{S}}$, which by \eref{e:73} depends on the scale factor clock $t=V_{\txt{C}}a^3/|T^{\dms}|$.
 The scalar field $\phi$ is thus the only object subject to a quantization.
 Here, we have several possibilities to proceed.

-The most obvious way to construct the quantum description is to apply the Schr\"odinger representation, as in \cite{kreienbuehl:09}.
-As shown there, this representation does not lead to a singularity resolution, as the semiclassical wave packets simply follow the classical trajectories into the singularity.
+The most obvious way to construct the quantum description is to apply the Schr\"odinger representation as in \cite{kreienbuehl:09}.
+As shown there, this representation leads neither to a singularity avoidance nor to a singularity resolution as the semiclassical wave packets simply follow the classical trajectories.

-An alternative approach, which is pursued here, is the implementation of the polymer representation.
-The requirement of the existence of an infra-red regulator removal limit (see the previous section) forces this representation to be time-\tit{dependent}.\footnote{This situation is analogous to the one in the loop quantization of the geometric degrees of freedom, where consistency requirements label the improved dynamics construction as the correct one \cite{cs-con}.}
+An alternative approach that is pursued here is the implementation of the polymer representation \cite{ashtekar:03a,halvorson:03}.
+As we will see, the requirement of the existence of an infrared regulator removal limit (see the previous section) forces this representation to be time-\tit{dependent}.\footnote{This situation is analogous to the one in the loop quantization of the geometric degrees of freedom, where consistency requirements label the improved dynamic construction as the correct one \cite{cs-con}.}

-To begin the detailed specification of the polymer quantization procedure, let us briefly recall the standard Schr\"odinger representation.
+To initiate the detailed specification of the polymer quantization procedure, let us briefly recall the standard Schr\"odinger representation.
 It is characterized by the Stone-von Neumann uniqueness theorem \cite{reed:81,ashtekar:03a,halvorson:03}, which implies that among all the irreducible regular realizations of the Weyl form

 of the canonical commutation relation

 on the space $\msf{L}^2(\mbb{R},\txt{d}\phi)$ of Lebesgue square-integrable functions, the Schr\"odinger representation